How to Name Your D&D Character: Tips for Every Class

 Draw from Cultural Inspirations

 Ground your name in real-world language roots for authenticity.
 Norse and Germanic roots work for barbarians, Latin and Greek for clerics and paladins, Celtic for druids, and Japanese or Tibetan for monks.
-Borrowing phonetic patterns—not direct words—creates names that feel familiar yet fantastical.
+Borrow phonetic patterns rather than direct words to create names that feel familiar but still belong in fantasy.

 Add a Meaningful Surname or Title